Minnesota Woman's Dual Kidney Transplant Surgery Gives Other Patients More Options

 Jolinda Conzemius battled through to be able to raise her daughter and get to work each day.
 She was diagnosed with Polycystic Kidney Disease at the age of 12.

 “I was struggling to breathe.
 I was struggling to eat food.
 I couldn’t sleep well.
-I couldn’t move, ” Conzemius said.
+I couldn’t move,” Conzemius said.

 “My kidneys grew in size to somewhere between a football each and a 2-liter bottle of coke each,” she said.